n8n-io/n8n-docs/docs/doc2/document-validation/exception-filters.md

 ![](/_images/doc2/image-65-1024x359.png)

-There you can set the appropriate filters and apply them via "Apply":
+You can then set the appropriate filters and apply them via "Apply":

 ![](/_images/doc2/image-67.png)